 Inclusive Community’s mission is to plan, lead and implement, in collaboration with university partners, institutional change initiatives to advance equity for the purposes of cultivating and sustaining inclusive excellence at the University of Central Oklahoma.
 Our goals are to:

-- Provide our university partners tools to identify and overcome barriers to inclusion.
+- Provide our university partners tools to identify and overcome barriers to equity; and

 - Advance an inclusive community that recognizes human dignity and mutual respect.